FredKSchott/snowpack/www/guides/react.md

 };
 ```

-> you'll need to restart Snowpack
+> 💡 Tip: you'll need to restart Snowpack for the configuration changes to take effect

 Now make an edit to `App.jsx`.
 If this worked you'll see it without the counter stopping or losing its value.